DFE-Digital/publish-teacher-training/docs/api.md

    header indicating the url needed to request the next page of records.
 3. Make another GET using the provided next page url.
 4. Repeat until no data is returned.
-Keep a copy of the next-page url provided along with the empty response in order to be able to fetch records that change after this initial load.
+Keep a copy of the next-page url provided in the response headers in order to be able to fetch records that change after this initial load.

 Records will be repeated as new changes are recorded so the client **must** be able to handle duplicate entries in the result sets.